Qiskit/qiskit/CONTRIBUTING.md

 All code merged to Qiskit, even from maintainers, goes through a code-review process after a pull request is made.
-We only have a small number of maintainers who can authorise a merge, and it's useful for everyone if the community can take part in helping make sure pull requests are technically correct, well tested, and easy to review.
+We only have a small number of maintainers who can authorize a merge, and it's useful for everyone if the community can take part in helping make sure pull requests are technically correct, well tested, and easy to review.